tjd45/scrollytelling/README.md

 +      });
 ```

-Notice that, in both cases, we opted not to use the `=>` arrow notation in ES6 that we have been adopting so regularly.
+Notice that, in both cases, we opted not to use the `=>` arrow notation in the Javascript revision [ES6](https://www.w3schools.com/js/js_es6.asp) that we have been adopting so regularly.
 That is because we need to be able to readily access `this`, which refers to the current mark being drawn.
 The arrow does not have a binding for `this`, so it is more convenient to use the more traditional anonymous function here.

 To highlight across the two, there are a few approaches we could take.
 We need to make a small change to the way in which our marks are created.
 We are going to add CSS `id` attributes to them so that we can easily grab them even from the other svg.
 We are giving the marks in the force-directed network an id that starts with an n followed by the id number.
 We are giving the marks in the tree an id that starts with an t followed by the id number.